tgherzog/pyscripts/README.md

 # pyscripts

-Variously useful python scripts I've developed along the way.
-I'm still very new at this
+Variously useful python scripts I've developed along the way as I've been slowly improving my python knowledge and skills.
+Collectively this project demonstrates various things you can do in python.